 When you set sail, you don’t set off without a direction or destination in mind, right?

 Life is the same, though a lot of us are out there living aimless lives and consequently falling prey to the grips of anxiety and depression.
-This is why it’s super important to have an aim or direction, a North Star to head towards, which shouldn’t be confused with materialistic goals, like getting rich or buying that house.
+This is why it’s important to have an aim or direction, a North Star to head towards, which shouldn’t be confused with materialistic goals, like getting rich or buying that house.

 If you’ve ever lived the “I’ll be happy when” life, you’ll know it’s a tough lesson to learn when you find out that you never feel genuinely happy because the goalpost keeps moving.
 It’s also key to make life decisions yourself because living someone else’s life is a sure-fire way to end up unhappy.